socialray/makahiki-ktuh/doc/development-environment.rst

    :width: 600 px
    :align: center

-You just need to change the Name of the run configuration to the one you like, such as "Local Makahiki".
+You just need to change the name of the run configuration to the one you like, such as "Local Makahiki".

 Now you can stop the server from previous "Run As", and select the newly created run configuration from the menu to start the makahiki server.